AKDevLife/SEChallengeKidsanan/README.md

 # Vending Machine
-Is an application for automatic shopping by inserting enough coins or banknotes and waiting to receive the product.
+Is a model application for automatic shopping by inserting enough coins or banknotes and waiting to receive the product.

 **Installation**
  - ...